kaibukaibu/nonparamDNAmixtures/README.md

 # repDNAmixtures
-Code for non-parametric simulation/replication of DNA mixtures from one-person trace profiles.
-The code is part of the paper "Non-Parametric Simulation of DNA Mixture Profiles from One-Person Trace Profiles" (2026).
+Code for non-parametric simulation/replication of DNA mixtures from one-person trace profiles by Kai Budrikas (kaib@itu.dk).
+This code is part of paper "Non-Parametric Simulation of DNA Mixture Profiles from One-Person Trace Profiles" (2026) by Kai Budrikas and Klaas Slooten.
 In this code we replicate 2-4-person DNA mixtures from PROVEDIt by pasting together several 1-person DNA profiles.

 # Necessary software and packages:
-- **R** (written in version 4.4.1)
+- **R** (tested in version 4.4.1)
 - **tidyverse**
 - **doParallel**
 - **openxlsx**